billkarsh/SpikeGLX/Markdown/SyncTab_Help.md

 signal you connect to the specified **input** `Imec PXI SMA slot`.
 Connect only the designated input SMA to other devices.

-Whenever any imec BS (PXI or Onebox) is not being a source, e.g.
+Whenever any imec BS (PXI or OneBox) is not being a source, e.g.
 `Disable sync waveform` is selected, it is placed in input mode.
 In this mode it can record one TTL signal of your choice as bit #6 of the SY word.
-Each Onebox can separately record up to one TTL signal (at its sync SMA).
+Each OneBox can separately record up to one TTL signal (at its sync SMA).
 A chassis with one or more BS modules will, as a whole, record up to one TTL signal at the designated input SMA, which is propagated on the backplane to all PXI streams.